Southern Yakutia (Sakha)

 Anton chuckled.
 “Old Comrade Boris is still his humorous

 prepare since we married.
-In fact, I was wondering why she had to do it only
+You see, I was wondering why she had to do it only

 today.
 It is as if she knew you were coming.
 And since I couldn’t imagine

-myself going to bed without having a full of it, I decided to come here and get
+myself going to bed without having enough of it, I decided to come here and deprive

 Boris laughed too, looking bemused as he thought of a good